verzac/grocer-discord-bot/README.md

 These 3 new items will be added to your existing grocery list!

+# Issues & Problems with GroceryBot?

+Log an issue here and someone will get back to you: [GitHub Issue](https://github.com/verzac/grocer-discord-bot/issues/new)

+NEW: We finally have a support server for GroceryBot, woohoo!
+You'll be able to ask questions and provide feedback for the bot - straight to the development team!
+[Click here to join](https://discord.gg/rBjUaZyskg)

 # Privacy Policy

 "No entry, no data, no problem" and "We don't run analytics or any kind of dodgy stuff because that's expensive"